Scroll Top

 The amount the local authority contributes to your care depends on your care needs assessment and the level of support you require.
 You can then choose whether to receive direct local council payments and top-up payments.

-Paying for care
+paying for care in Edinburgh

 Paying for care?